 Having immigrated to the United States at a young age, I didn’t feel attached to Vietnam yet felt like an outsider in my new “home.”
 In my work, I create liminal spaces, a state of in-between-ness and ambiguity that encourages transition, through fictitious landscapes to explore the reconstruction of cultural identity filtered by memories and feelings of displacement & isolation.

 Using silhouettes from found vessels as a framing device I create a visual language that fuses these two worlds.
 The commentary focuses on consumerism, constructions of cultural identity and my reflections on contemporary events.
 These spaces serve as mind maps, with symbols & memories nested within one another, an odd mix of old & new.
-My imagined landscapes are the result of the collision between East and West, inviting viewers to ponder the immigrant experience.
+My imagined landscapes invite viewers to ponder the immigrant experience.